-1. Module code: B19TVB06E
+1. Module code: B20TVB06E

-2. Title: Tourism Enterprises
+2. Title: TOURISM ENTERPRISES

 3. Credit points: 7

 4. Start term: Autumn

 5. Module leader: Petra Rácz-Putzer, Dr.

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions:

 Pre-requisite

 Programme restrictions BSc in Tourism and Catering

 Level restrictions

 Other restrictions or

 requirements

-1

-Students get to know the forms and tasks of tourism businesses.
+7. Aims: Students get to know the forms and tasks of tourism businesses.
 In addition to theory they also get practical skills about the legal regulation of businesses, and the tasks related to their foundation and operation.
 Students get to know the typical activities of tourism businesses and will be able to carry out daily tasks.
 They get to know the special features of the service providers and attraction operators relevant for the tourism industry, and the related organisational tasks.
 The aim of the subject is to teach the students the forms and tasks of tourism enterprises and businesses.
 In addition to theory they also get practical skills about the legal regulation of businesses, and the tasks related to their foundation and operation.
 Students get to know the typical activities of tourism businesses and will be able to carry out daily tasks.

-They get to know the special features of the service providers and attraction operators relevant for the tourism industry, and the related organisational tasks.
+They get to know the special features of the service providers and attraction operators

+8. Learning outcomes: try, and the related organisational tasks.

+0. • se will be able to analyse and assess of the different

 Students completing the course will be able to analyse and assess of the different fields of marketing with the help of indices, to make different calculations, and the basis of this to make up information tables for the management and the preparation of further decisions.

-Students with their analyses will be able to support the foundation and preparation of a market-oriented marketing strategy, and can participate in the measurement of its effectiveness.
+will be able to support the foundation and preparation of a ategy, and can participate in the measurement of its

-Students acquire (marketing) calculations and interpretation skills related to the four basic Ps of marketing.
-They learn how to connect the marketing skills acquired and how to measure their effectiveness with the use of indices.
+alculations and interpretation skills related to the four arn how to connect the marketing skills acquired and less with the use of indices.

-- 1. Introduction: groups and system of marketing indices

-- 2. Major indices of the market position of a business

-- 3. Profitability indices

-- 4. Assessment of customers

-- 5. Main indices of product management

-- 6. Portfolio management

-- 7. Indices of pricing

-- 8. Indices of channel management

-- 9. Indices of sales management

-- 10. Promotion indices I.

-- 11. Promotion indices II.

-- 12. Other indices

-- 13. Complex case study
+9. Syllabus: Introduction: groups and Major indices of the mail Profitability indices Assessment of custome Main indices of product Portfolio management Indices of pricing Indices of channel manage Promotion indices I. Promotion indices II.
+Complex case study agement

-Completion of tasks and case studies connected to the theory, application and interpretation of the indices learnt by concrete company examples, and writing short individual analyses.
+10. interpretation of the indices lear individual analyses. gy: tudies connected to the theory, application and rnt by concrete company examples, and writing short

-According to the Code of Studies and Exams, students are obliged to participate in the lectures and seminars.
+11. Assessment scheme: According to the Code of Studies and Exams, students are obliged to participate in the lectures and seminars.
 If they miss more than 30% of classes, students cannot sit for an exam and must repeat the whole of the course.

 In the seminars of the course problems related to the issue discussed are solved in individual and groups work, realised in minor tasks and case studies related to the topics of the lectures.
 During teamwork team of up to 4 persons make the full, complex analysis of a company chosen using the indices learnt, and they will also evaluate the indices gained and analyse the situation of the company.
 Seminars can only be completed by active participation in the classes.

-In the seminar classes individual and groups work is done for 20% of the final grade.
+al and groups work is done for 20% of the final grade.

+ů i

-Analysis task done in teamwork makes 30% of the final grade.
+Analysis task done in teamwork ·

-In term-time two in-class tests are written for 20% of the final grade.
+In term-time two in-class tests a are written for 20% of the final grade.

-For successful completion of the course, a minimum of 50.01% must be achieved in all activities!
+activities! e course, a minimum of 50.01% must be achieved in all

+Formative assessment schen ne

+Summative Assessment Scheme

+Summative assessment sche me

-Indicate tasks and weightings a and which tasks assess which learning outcomes
+nd which tasks assess which learning outcomes

 Seen examination %

 Unseen examination %

 Coursework (no examination) %

-13 Timetabled examination
+12. Timetabled examination

 required